+Parametrically driven polariton fluids have been shown to have nonequilibrium superfluid properties \cite{amo2009collective, amo2009superfluidity}, and exhibit complex and varied behavior such as quantized vortices and persistent currents \cite{sanvitto2010persistent, marchetti2010spontaneous, tosi2011onset}.
+Under certain external perturbations, quantized vortices can form nontrivial patterned structures: for example, in ultracold atomic gases under a rotating drive, or type-II superconductors in an external magnetic field \cite{leggett2006quantum}.
+However, the appearance of vortices, and their subsequent pattern formation, is not expected to occur spontaneously, without an external injection of angular momentum of some kind.

+In this letter, we present the theoretical prediction of spontaneous vortex rings in a nonequilibrium polariton fluid driven in the parametric regime.
+These vortex rings have nonzero net angular momentum, and appear due to the strong driving and dissipation in the system -- not only in the absence of any rotating drive, but also in the absence of a trapping potential.

-In this Letter we show that spontaneous vortex arrays can appear in parametrically driven polariton condensates, and this \emph{without} the need for a trapping potential.
-Vortex arrays had not yet been predicted in finite OPO systems, in part since traditional pumping schemes that inject polaritons at a single wave vector ${\bf k}_p$ lead to strong currents in the chosen direction \cite{marchetti2010spontaneous, szymanskamarchettichap}, inhibiting order.
-We propose and characterize a circularly symmetric polariton OPO superfluid driven with a novel and experimentally viable pump.
-We find that in many cases the system is unstable to spontaneous symmetry-breaking and the formation of vortex arrays.
-The arrays have nonzero net angular momentum and rotate in either direction, in one of two degenerate but chirally distinct states.
-The presence of the vortex array leads to `side bands' in the photoluminescence spectrum of the system \cite{borgh2010spatial}, which constitutes an accessible experimental signature of such an array, in addition to possible direct imaging with time-resolved techniques.
-Spontaneous vortex arrays in resonantly driven polariton condensates exist as a new example of the rich phenomena associated with spontaneous pattern formation in out-of-equilibrium systems \cite{cross1993pattern}.
-Due to their behaviour mimicking that expected in an artificial gauge field, and two-state nature which can be controlled, they have the potential to find applications in areas ranging from polaritonic devices \cite{de2012control, ballarini2013all} to cold atoms \cite{lin2009synthetic}.
+We begin by proposing a novel and experimentally viable parametric pumping scheme for polaritons, with circular symmetry and radial currents.
+We then characterize the resulting circularly-symmetric condensate.
+In many cases the system is unstable to spontaneous breaking of circular symmetry via a modulational instability, and undergoes the formation of vortex rings in the absence of any rotating drive.
+These rings have nonzero net angular momentum and rotate in one of two degenerate but topologically distinct states of opposite chirality.
+Their presence leads to side bands in the photoluminescence spectrum of the system \cite{borgh2010spatial}, which constitutes an accessible experimental signature of such an ring, in addition to possible direct imaging with time-resolved techniques.